Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/07-Operations-Pt2/Lesson7.md

 Operation queues are instances of the `OperationQueue` class, and their tasks are encapsulated in concrete instances of the `Operation` class.

-You use instances of the `OperationQueue` class to (1) manage the scheduling and execution of an Operation and (2) to set the maximum number of operations that can run simultaneously on a given queue.

 ```Swift
   class OperationQueue : NSObject
  ```
+You use instances of the `OperationQueue` class to (1) manage the scheduling and execution of an Operation and (2) to set the maximum number of operations that can run simultaneously on a given queue.

 ### How they work
 Just as you'd submit a closure of work to a `DispatchQueue` for GCD, instances of the `Operation` class can be submitted to an `OperationQueue` for execution.

-This means you can execute tasks concurrently, just like with GCD and `DispatchQueues`, but in an object-oriented fashion.
+This means you can execute tasks concurrently, just like with GCD and `DispatchQueues`, but in an __*object-oriented*__ fashion.

-Though both `OperationQueues` and `DispatchQueues` are high-level abstractions of the queue model built on top of GCD (a low-level C API), `OperationQueues` behave differently from `DispatchQueues` in distinct ways, most notably:
+Though both `OperationQueues` and `DispatchQueues` are high-level abstractions of the queue model built on top of GCD (a low-level C API), `OperationQueues` behave differently from `DispatchQueues` in distinct ways.
+Most notably:

-1. **Determining Execution Order** &mdash; Unlike GCD and `DispatchQueues`, `OperationQueues` do *not* strictly conform to First-In-First-Out execution order.

-An operation queue acts like a *prioritized FIFO queue*:

-- Operations within an operation queue are organized according to their readiness, priority level, and dependencies, and are executed accordingly.

-- You can set priority on individual operations.
-Those with the highest priority get pushed ahead, but not necessarily to the front of the queue &mdash; iOS determines when to actually execute an operation.

-- Operations with the *same priority* get executed in the order they were added to the queue &mdash; unless an operation has dependencies, which means you can define that some operations will only be executed after the completion of other operations. *(We'll cover Operation Dependencies in the next class.)*

-If all of the queued operations have the same `queuePriority` and are ready to execute when they are put in the queue &mdash; that is, their `isReady` property returns `true` &mdash; they are executed in the order in which they were submitted to the queue.
-Otherwise, the operation queue always executes the one with the highest priority relative to the other ready operations.

-> __*Important Note:*__ Because changes in the readiness of an operation can change the resulting execution order, your code should never rely on the 'queue semantics" to ensure a specific execution order of operations.

-2. **No Serial Queues** &mdash; By default, all `OperationQueues` operate concurrently; you *cannot* change their type to *serial* (thought there is a way to execute tasks in operation queues sequentially: by using dependencies between operations).
+1. **No Serial Queues** &mdash; By default, all `OperationQueues` operate concurrently; you *cannot* change their type to *serial* (thought there is a way to execute tasks in operation queues sequentially: by using dependencies<sup>2</br> between operations).

 3. **Developer Control** &mdash; As a developer, you can: